Kalynivka, Vinnytsia Oblast: History

-The Jewish population was important in the town.
-During World War II, the Germans occupied the town and kept the Jews prisoners in a ghetto.
+During World War II, the Germans occupied the town on July 22, 1941, and kept the Jews prisoners in a ghetto.
+At the start of 1942, a resistance group formed in the ghetto, under the leadership of Efim Kamenetskii.
+They collected firearms and were even able to make contact with Soviet partisan units.
 In May 1942, hundreds of Jews were murdered in mass executions perpetrated by an Einsatzgruppe.